 - Professional counseling

-Eating a diet containing all essential macro and micronutrients inefficient amount can help to treat CSF.
+Eating a diet containing all essential macro and micronutrients inefficient amounts can help to treat CSF.
 A balanced diet is an essential requirement that the body needs to work properly.

 Make sure your diet might lack any essential nutrients.
 Doctors should run the test to check if any important nutrients missing and suggest supplements to try.
 There must be a discussion of the benefits and risks of supplements.